riscv-software-src/homebrew-riscv/README.md

     $ brew install riscv-tools

-If you have OS X Yosemite (10.10), `riscv-tools` will be installed from precompiled binaries.
-If you do not have Yosemite, `riscv-tools` will be built from source.
+If you have OS X El Capitan (10.11), `riscv-tools` will be installed from precompiled binaries.
+If you do not have El Capitan, `riscv-tools` will be built from source.
 It builds with the default compiler (clang), but you can specify another compiler on the command line.
 For example:

     $ brew install --cc=gcc-5 riscv-tools